February 10, 2026 (3mo ago)

 I went with Convex.
 Two reasons.

 Real-time queries come free.
-Convex uses WebSocket subscriptions under the hood.
-New data lands in the database, every connected dashboard updates instantly.
-No polling.
-No refresh button.
-No extra code.
+Convex uses WebSocket subscriptions under the hood, so when new data lands in the database, every connected dashboard updates instantly.
+There's no polling loop to write and no refresh button to click.

 // convex/schema.ts